How To Join Chaffee County 4-H

 Horse Club:

-- Members both young and older do projects such as the horse project and horseless horse.
-The goal of the horse project is to learn horsemanship and proper care of horses.
-Meets the third Wednesday of the month at 5:00 pm at the Fairgrounds.
+• Members both young and older do projects such as the horse project and horseless horse.
+The goal of the horse project is to learn horsemanship skills both on the ground and in the saddle.
+Typically meets on Wednesdays October-March and weekly on Tuesdays April-August.

 Interested in joining a club?
 Contact the club leader to learn more and come to a meeting!